 In generating texts, students, individually and collaboratively, become aware of the factors they need to consider in communicating effectively.
 Students take responsibility for inviting feedback to their work through various groupings and partnerships and for collaborating in revising and editing.
 Students come to realize that almost all texts involve collaboration at some stage.
-They may collaborate to produce a single text, or they may take on various roles, such as illustrators, editors, video or sound technicians, or publishers of others' texts.
+They may collaborate to produce a single text, or they may take on various roles as they, for example, produce technical manuals, surveys, or scripts for documentaries.
 Such efforts provide valuable experiences in negotiation and consensus building and help students to articulate their ideas more fully.
 Students discover that they expand, enhance, and refine their own creativity through interaction with others.

 In recognizing and celebrating accomplishments, the classroom community is a ready audience for individual and small-group presentations and is the base from which students prepare to share their work with wider audiences.
-Students may organize events, such as public hearings, publications, book fairs, oral presentations, broadcasts, and expositions, to feature the work of their learning community.
+Students may organize events, such as public hearings, publications, book fairs, oral presentations, broadcasts, and expositions, that feature the work of their learning community.
 As well, the classroom community is an effective sounding board and resource for students whose projects may involve the school as a whole or the local community.

-As a result of their participation in the learning community, students gain the valuable knowledge, skills and strategies, and attitudes described in the specific learning outcomes of the Comprehensive Focus.
+As a result of their participation in the learning community, students gain the valuable knowledge, skills and strategies, and attitudes described in the specific learning outcomes of the Transactional Focus.
 In addition, they assume a variety of roles within a group, demonstrate flexibility and openness in encouraging others' contributions, and evaluate the effectiveness of group processes.
 The interaction that is the basis of classroom experiences not only enhances student learning in the classroom but also prepares students for the roles they will take on in other communities throughout their lives.

-Grade 8 Senior 1 Cooperate with Others engage in dialogue to understand the feelings and viewpoints of others and contribute to group harmony recognize the importance of effective communication in working with others Work in Groups organize and complete tasks cooperatively and collaboratively; evaluate group productivity and efficiency plan, organize, and participate in presentations of group findings Use Language to Show Respect demonstrate respect for other people's language, history, and culture use inclusive language and actions that support people across races, cultures, genders, ages, and abilities Evaluate Group Process evaluate the quality of own contributions to group process and set goals and plans for development of personal skills; evaluate group process and plan for group growth establish and use criteria to evaluate group process and personal contributions, and propose suggestions for development
+Grade 8 Senior 1 Cooperate with Others engage in dialogue to understand the feelings and viewpoints of others and contribute to group harmony • recognize the importance of effective communication in working with others Work in Groups organize and complete tasks cooperatively and collaboratively; evaluate group productivity and efficiency plan, organize, and participate in presentations of group findings Use Language to Show Respect demonstrate respect for other people's language, history, and culture use inclusive language and actions that support people across races, cultures, genders, ages, and abilities Evaluate Group Process evaluate the quality of own contributions to group process and set goals and plans for development of personal skills; evaluate group process and plan for group growth establish and use criteria to evaluate group process and personal contributions, and propose suggestions for development make and encourage contributions [such as making accurate notes, exploring others' viewpoints, listening attentively...] to assist in developing group ideas; take responsibility for developing and expressing viewpoints